shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

       * Drag SkillCategory to X-axis
       * Drag SkillID to Y-axis, then change to Count

+*Screenshots displaying the new created Column Chart for Skills by Category on the Report View -*

 <img width="365" height="165" alt="image" src="https://github.com/user-attachments/assets/e3b08c18-773d-4435-a9d6-20c5f8afed83" />